- Grownups, kids, elders and youth of all fitness levels.

 Where to kicksled?

 A packed trail of snow and ice is best.
-Sidewalks, driveways, roads and skidoo trails can all be perfect kicksledding paths — as long as there is no gravel, sand, salt or exposed dry pavement.
-Frozen lakes with little snowpack also make fantastic terrain.
+Sidewalks, driveways, alleys, roads, green spaces and skidoo trails can all be perfect kicksledding paths — as long as there is no gravel, sand, salt or exposed dry pavement.
+Frozen lakes with little snowpack or skidoo tracks also make fantastic terrain.
 The Yukon is alive with places for you to kicksled all winter long!
 Explore!
 Report back!
 Here are maps of Whitehorse trails and Klondike Snowmobile Association trails page to get you started.

 Safety and Children